jgm/djot/doc/syntax.md

     | just two \| `|` | cells in this table |

+You can attach a caption to a table using the following syntax:

+    ^ This is the caption.
+It can contain _inline formatting_ and can extend over multiple lines, provided they are indented relative to the `^`.

+The caption can come directly after the table, or there can be an intervening blank line.

 ### Reference link definition

 A reference link definition consists of the reference label in square